dvla/sqs-extended-client/README.md

 of the [Amazon SQS Extended Client Library for Java](https://github.com/awslabs/amazon-sqs-java-extended-client-lib), although not an exact copy.

+This module is intended to be used within node18.x lambda runtime environment, as AWS will remove support for node 16.x in the distant future.

+If this module will be used in a node16.x lambda runtime, @aws-sdk dependency have to be bundled into the app.

 ## Install

 To install the SQS Extended Client run: